openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ### Configure Things

-The easiest way to retrieve the IDs for all the devices and modules is to use the console command `openhab:netatmo ids`.
+The easiest way to retrieve the IDs for all the devices and modules is to use the console command `openhab:netatmo showIds`.
 It shows the hierarchy of all the devices and modules including their IDs.
 This can help to define all your things in a configuration file.